jessepav/lacygoill-wiki-backup/admin/xdg.md

     $ locate -i mimeapps.list

 ###
-## How to set firefox as the default web browser?

-    $ xdg-settings set default-web-browser firefox.desktop

 ## How to set gVim as the default handler for all known text files?

     $ find /usr/share/mime/text -iname '*.xml' -execdir basename -s .xml -- '{}' ';' \